CSCI 150

 You will have three projects in this course.
 These projects will cover concepts we have discussed in class and in labs, and will be due approximately two to four weeks after they are assigned.

-You must work individually on the projects.
-You may discuss concepts and ideas with your classmates, but the code you turn in must be your own.
 You will be graded not only on correctness, but also technique, documentation and evaluation of your solution.
 Further details on the grading standards and handin instructions for each project will be given when they are assigned.

 # Name Assigned Due

-1 Civic Assistance Q/A System 9 Feb 23 Feb
+1 Civic Assistance Q/A System 20 Sep 4 Oct

 Each project will be assessed as Level 1 Complete or Level 2 Complete, with criteria specified individually for each project.
+Note that the final project must be submitted on-time to earn credit - no final projects will be accepted late.
+Projects earn credits as follows:

 Specifications Grading